-10. Period of Performance
+9. Period of Performance

-Initial allocation period is: 01/01/2021 through 06/30/2021.
+Initial allocation period is: 09/01/2021 through 06/30/2022.
+An additional 6-9 months of funding will be provided with the understanding that funds are not guaranteed.

-11. Costs
+10. Costs

 Allowable and appropriate costs must be reasonable and necessary to provide the services.
 Funding may be used for start-up costs and for ongoing operational costs related to direct provision of services.
 For SFY 21, LME/MCOs and service providers could be expected to earn any portion of the dollars allocated toward service provision through new State Service Definitions and standard UCR claims submission and payment processes if the corresponding policies and procedures are in place.